Riemannian Local Mechanism for SPD Neural Networks: Preliminaries

 Let us take the linear space, which is widely studied in pattern recognition, as an example.
 In this category, the objects are linear spaces and morphisms are linear homomorphisms.
-Besides, morphisms in \cref{category} should satisfy several axioms, like composition, associativity and identity.
-Please refer to the discussions \cite{awodey2010category} for comprehensive understanding.
+More details are introduced in \cite[$\S$ 10]{loring2011introduction}.

-The Category Theory enables us to develop a mathematical abstraction of operations in one category and generalize them into another category.
-In our approach, the Category Theory suggests that the convolution effectively captures the local linear information in a Euclidean space and then transfers this knowledge to a class of SPD manifolds.
-This construct provides a useful template for the design of our submanifold block in Section \ref{method}.
+Category theory enables us to develop a mathematical abstraction of operations in one category and generalize them into another category.
+In this paper, we will rely on this theory to derive local mechanisms in Riemannian manifolds from Euclidean counterparts.